donejs/donejs/docs/guides/bitballs.md

 Once you've settled on an expressive service API, you need to make Models that connect to it and handle associated data.
-And if you want any of the advanced behavior of [can-connect](https://canjs.com/doc/can-connect.html), you have to create a relational algebra that understands the service API.
+And if you want any of the advanced behavior of [can-connect](https://canjs.com/doc/can-connect.html), you have to create a QueryLogic that understands the service API.

 #### Connecting to a service